Origin of misleading convergence in self-consistent many-electron theories: Fundamental aspects and practical implications

-However, so far, the evidence for the connection between the misleading convergence of the iterative solution of $G=f[G]$ and the crossings between the LWF branches has remained empirical.
-Furthermore, the misleading convergence has also been reported in regions of parameter space \emph{without} such crossings/vertex divergencies.
-Thus, a complete understanding of its origin and implications is still lacking.
-Most importantly, it remains unknown whether---and how---the iterative schemes could be modified to always yield the correct physical solution across the strongly correlated regime, or whether there are fundamental intrinsic limitations.
+More formally, vertex divergences represent a key hallmark \cite{gunnarsson2017,reitner2020,chalupa2021a,melnick2020,mazitov2022,mazitov2022a,adler2024} of the breakdown of self-consistent perturbation theory (SCPT).
+Specifically, the skeleton diagrammatic series in terms of $G$ was found~\cite{kozik2015, vanhoucke2024, kim2022a} to always converge to an unphysical answer for interaction values larger than those at which the first branching point of the LWF and, hence, the first vertex divergence, occurs.
+However, so far, the evidence for the connection between the misleading convergence of the iterative solution of $G=f[G]$ and the crossings between the LWF branches has remained \emph{empirical}.
+This is likely the reason, why the misleading convergence issues affecting GW \cite{stan2015a}, parquet-based \cite{badr2024}, and nested-cluster schemes \cite{vucicevic2018}, often in the proximity of vertex divergences, have been hitherto attributed to the branching of the LWF, even if these iterative approaches, differently from SCPT, are \emph{not} based on perturbative series of LWF diagrams.
+At the same time, misleading convergences have also been reported in regions of parameter space \emph{without} such crossings, i.e.~vertex divergencies \cite{kozik2015,vucicevic2018,kim2022a}.
+Evidently, a complete understanding of this problem and its implications is still lacking.